 Simulation results:

 Annual data for quantities of ITEC retired as a function of annual bycatch (a proxy for salmon abundance) under both the FTT and DSS schemes are shown in Figure B - 2 and Table B - 2.
-Not only is the total quantity of credits retired through DSS higher for this eight-year period (2000 – 2007), but the number of ITEC retired is high in years of low salmon abundance: precisely when the potential for abusing extra ITEC is the highest!
-Conversely, the quantity of credits retired through FTT is highest in mid-abundance years: when the most transactions take place (due to a balance of availability and demand).
+Not only is the total quantity of credits retired through DSS higher for this eight-year period (2000 – 2007), but the quantity of ITEC retired is high in years of low salmon abundance: precisely when the potential for abusing extra ITEC is the highest!
+Conversely, the quantity of credits retired through FTT is highest in years of intermediate abundance: when the most transactions take place (due to a balance of availability and demand).
 Increasing the FTT rate to recover more ITEC has the potential of reducing credit transfers in mid-abundance years.
 The subsequent revenue loss can be extreme if a high FTT rate is chosen.

 Figure B - 2.
 Number of ITEC recovered vs. yearly bycatch (proxy for Chinook salmon abundance) for two different sell-side transfer rules.
 More ITEC is saved during low Chinook salmon abundance years using Dynamic Salmon Savings.

+Table B - 2.
+Number of ITEC recovered vs. yearly bycatch (proxy for salmon abundance) for two different sell-side transfer rules.